aanciaes/secure-redis-proxy/README.md

 `redis.replication.mode` - Defines the replication mode of the Redis.
 Options are MasterSlave or Cluster.

 `redis.replication.nodes` - List of node contact points of Redis Replication.
 All nodes of any replication node should be listed so proxy can attest all nodes of the infrastructure.
-List separated by commas in form of `host:port`.
+List separated by commas in form of `host:port|attestationPort`.

 `key.encryption.det.secret` - Base64 secret key to encrypt the Redis keys in deterministic form.